-If the SDHC chooses to schedule a biennial reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by the SDHC, but will always allow for the 30-day notice period.
+If the PHA chooses to schedule an reexamination for completion prior to the family's anniversary date for administrative purposes, the effective date will be determined by the PHA, but will always allow for the 30-day notice period.

-If the family causes a delay in processing the biennial reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the biennial reexamination.
-The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in
+If the family causes a delay in processing the reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the reexamination.
+The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16.

-Chapter 16.

-In general, a decrease in the tenant rent that results from a biennial reexamination will take effect on the family's anniversary date.
+In general, a decrease in the tenant rent that results from an reexamination will take effect on the family's anniversary date.